profgaelle/profgaelle-website2020/content/post/2020-11-03-make-yourself-accountable/index.md

 ---
-title: "Make yourself accountable (Day 2 of AcWriMo)"
+title: Make yourself accountable (Day 2 of AcWriMo)
 subtitle: Chances are, you won't make it alone (or you wouldn't need AcWriMo in the first place)
 date: 2020-11-02T16:50:58.302Z
 draft: false